 Solution:

-- Schedule implementation during low-activity periods.
+- Schedule the implementation during periods of low activity.

 Vendor Dependence